Terrestrisuchus: Limbs and posture

 Unlike modern crocodylians, the limbs of Terrestrisuchus were very long in proportion to the body and were held upright directly beneath it.
 The shape of the ankles and the bones in the hands and feet also suggest that Terrestrisuchus was digitigrade, with elongated metacarpus (wrist) and metatarsal bones that were pressed tightly together, similar to the feet of fast-running dinosaurs, suggesting that Terrestrisuchus was highly cursorial, adapted for running at high speeds.
 The pisiform bone in the wrist is notably smaller compared to early crocodyliforms such as Protosuchus, as well as modern crocodilians, indicating that Terrestrisuchus had less flexible wrists.
 Crush reconstructed Terrestrisuchus as a quadruped, with noticeably longer hind limbs than its forelimbs and its hips held high above the shoulder.
 However, based on these proportions it has also been suggested that Terrestrisuchus may have been bipedal instead.
+This question remained controversial in subsequent studies.
+A quantitative analysis of limb proportions suggested quadrupedal locomotion in early Crurotarsi in general, with quadrupedalism further suggested by a quantitative analysis of the animals' limb robusticity, whereas a study of femoral mid-diaphyseal cross sectional geometry supports bipedal locomotion.

 Notably, the acetabulum (hip socket) of Terrestrisuchus is perforated and forms an opening between the hip bones.
 This feature is otherwise only known in dinosaurs (as well as a few other early crocodylomorphs) and is often regarded as a defining feature of that clade.
 Similarly, the femur of Terrestrisuchus has a distinct head that faces inwards towards the body, and fits into the hip socket at a right angle to the leg.
 This condition is described as "buttress-erect", and it is typical of dinosaurs and their close relatives but otherwise unheard of in pseudosuchians outside of basal crocodylomorphs.
 Other pseudosuchians with upright limbs were typically "pillar-erect", with their femurs attached into a hip-socket that faced directly downwards.
 The buttress-erect posture of Terrestrisuchus and other basal crocodylomorphs is unique amongst crocodile-line archosaurs, and restricted its posture to a permanently upright stance.
 Its posture was further restricted to an upright gait by the calcaneal tubercle on its heel bone pointing directly backwards from the foot, unlike the back-and-sideways facing tuber of modern, sprawling crocodilians.